jeannjang/jetflix-react-ts/README.md

 ## Deployment

 This project is set up for automatic deployment via Cloudflare Pages.
-Each commit to the main branch triggers a new build and deployment.
-The updated site is going to Cloudflare's global network.
+Each commit to the main branch triggers a new build and deployment, and the updated site is sent to Cloudflare's global network.